Top Family Attractions

 A gift shop, baby changing facilities and child friendly tea room.

 Free entrance for children living in Brighton and Hove, adults half price (proof of address must be supplied)

 Kids will love to take a ride on this Victorian railway, the oldest operating electric railway in the world.
 You can board at the Aquarium and travel along the seafront as far as the Marina, or catch it at any of the stops in between.
-CLOSES FOR THE WINTER.
-Please check their website for opening times.
+CLOSES FOR THE WINTER - please check their website for closure dates.

 285 Madeira Drive, BN2 1EN